NCBI-Hackathons/chervil/README.md

 # CHERVIL

-Computational Human Endogenous RetroViral Infection Landscape is a pipeline and analytical tool for detection of endogenous retroviral expression features that correspond to current or previous viral infection.
+Computational Human Endogenous RetroViral Infection Labeler (CHERVIL) is a pipeline for the detection of endogenous retroviral expression patterns that correspond to current or previous viral infection.

 ![ERV](images/ERV.png)